 Grove City College offers a select number of courses from various departments in both a concentrated, two-week format during January and May Intersession and as online courses over the winter and summer breaks.
 Intersession courses are taught during the two weeks immediately prior to the opening of the spring semester and during the two weeks following Commencement.
-Online courses are taught during the winter break between the fall and spring semesters and during the summer break.
+Online courses are taught during the winter break between the fall and spring semesters and during the summer break starting as early as the Monday following Commencement.
 These courses vary in duration from four to six weeks.